mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 miactl marketplace delete --object-id=<objectId>
 ```

-> The `object-id` is the `ID` you get when you apply the template, it is not the Item Id
+> The `object-id` is the `ID` you get when you apply the template, it is not the `itemId`

 The item is then deleted from the Marketplace.

 The deletion is permanent, but the file on your machine will not be deleted.
 If you want, you can recreate the item on the Marketplace again by applying the file.

 ## Open an issue on Mia-Platform Github community page

 To contribute to the Mia-Platform Marketplace using this method, start by opening an issue [here](https://github.com/mia-platform/community/issues/new?assignees=%40mia-platform%2Fsig-marketplace&labels=marketplace&projects=&template=marketplace-contribution.yaml&title=%5BNew+marketplace+item%5D%3A+).
 This issue will outline the necessary information for your request.
 Subsequently, a Mia-Platform representative will take over the issue and contact you to collaboratively plan the addition of the component to the Mia-Platform Marketplace, following the guidelines described on [this documentation page](/marketplace/add_to_marketplace/create_your_company_marketplace.md).